Nested Mail Merge with Regions

 The picture below shows two nested regions where the Order mail merge region is the parent of the Item mail merge region.

 How to Process Mail Merge with Nested Regions

 The data to be merged into a template can come from various sources, mainly relational databases or XML documents.
-In our example, we are going to use an XML file to store our data and load it directly into the DataSet.
+In our example, we are going to use an SQLite database to store our data and load it with custom data source implementation.

 As you can see from the output document, each order from the Order table is inserted into the merge template with all order’s related items from the Item table.
 The next order will be inserted along with their items until all the orders and items are listed.
 The order of nesting mail merge with regions in the template must match the data relationships between the tables in the data source.